hpi-swa-teaching/ProjectBoard/README.md

 ### Opening the Application

 Open the workspace and use `SPBLandingPage open.` to open the LandingPage.
-Follow the instructions above to obtain an GitHub access token.
+Follow the instructions below to obtain an GitHub access token.
 If you do not want to sync your board to GitHub, you can use a local board.
 For local boards, no access token is required.

 ### Authentication-Token